iTrauco/cloud-data-connectors-for-gcp/README.md

-# README.md

-Data Engineering GCP data connectors for a number of cloud services

-# Setting up a Conda Environment with TensorFlow
+# Setting up a Conda Environment with TensormFlow

 This guide will walk you through the process of setting up a new Conda environment named `tensorflow_env` with TensorFlow.